revdotcom/reverb-self-hosted/reverb-self-hosted-api/README.md

 - `media_url` must be provided for submission. `multiform/form-data` submission does not exist.
 - Jobs persist for a maximum of 24 hours instead of 30 days
 - Maximum audio length is 15 hours instead of 17
-- Allowed languages are restricted to those listed in `API Reference -Jobs` section [here](https://revai-onprem.redoc.ly/#operation/SubmitTranscriptionJob!path=language&t=request)
+- Allowed languages are restricted to English only
-- `delete_after_seconds` is not supported in On Prem V2
+- `delete_after_seconds` is not supported in On Prem
 - New job `failure` type: `billing_failure`
-- There is no `GET /account` endpoint for On Prem V2
+- There is no `GET /account` endpoint for On Prem

 ## Workflow